Variational Nested Dropout: Bayesian Nested Neural Network

 The prior for $\mb{W}$ assumes each weight is independent, $p(\mb{W})=\prod_{ij}p(w_{ij})$, where $i\in\{1,\dots,d\}$ and $j\in\{1,\dots,D\}$.
 We choose to place a mixture of two univariate variables as the prior over each element of the weight matrix $w_{ij}$.
 For example, if we use the univariate normal distribution, then each $w_{ij}$ is a Gaussian mixture, where the 2 components are:

 where $(\mu_{ij}^0, \sigma_{ij}^0)$ and $(\mu_{ij}^1, \sigma_{ij}^1)$ are the means and standard deviations for the two components.
 We fix $\mu_{ij}^0=0$ and $\sigma_{ij}^0$ to be a small value, resulting in a spike at zero for the component when $z_j=0$.
 The variable $z_j$ follows the chain of Bernoulli distributions proposed in (\ref{eq:berchain}).
-Using (\ref{eq:marginal_z}), the marginal distribution of $w_{ij}$ is then $p(w_{ij}) = (1-\prod_{k=1}^i\pi_k) \mc{N}(w_{ij}|\mu_{ij}^0,{\sigma_{ij}^0}^2) + (\prod_{k=1}^i\pi_k) \mc{N}(w_{ij}|\mu_{ij}^1,{\sigma_{ij}^1}^2).$
+Using (\ref{eq:marginal_z}), the marginal distribution of $w_{ij}$ is then

-To calculate the expected data log-likelihood, our \emph{Downhill} distribution allows efficient sampling and differentiable transformation for the ordering units (Sec.~\ref{sec:vou}).
+To calculate the expected data log-likelihood, our \emph{Downhill} distribution allows efficient sampling and differentiable transformation for the ordering units (Section~\ref{sec:vou}).
 The reparameterization of weight distributions has been widely studied~\cite{kingma2015variational, louizos2017multiplicative, kingma2013auto} to provide gradient estimate with low variance.
-Our framework is compatible with these techniques, which will be discussed in Sec.~\ref{impl}.
-An overview of sampling is shown in Fig.~\ref{fig:overview}.
+Our framework is compatible with these techniques, which will be discussed in Section~\ref{impl}.
+An overview of sampling is shown in Figure~\ref{fig:overview}.